Safety Management for G Suite Leads to at Least Five Successful Interventions

 For example, when students are writing in their journals from home, or emailing one another, “Hey, I have the pills you wanted.
 Meet me before you get on the bus,” school principals are alerted with plenty of time to intervene and stop the destructive behavior from ever happening.
 “It’s sad, helpful, and cool all at the same time,” Dr. Williams-Scott mused.

 Working within the confines of a tight district budget, Dr. Williams-Scott isn’t one to just throw money away on the latest and greatest technology tools.
 “I’m pretty picky about how we spend our money because we just don’t have the funds to waste,” she pointed out.
-“We’ve is basically like having your own personal ‘911’ system specifically for your district.”
+“We’ve been very pleased with our investment in Gaggle, which is basically like having your own personal ‘911’ system specifically for your district.”